-- 1. All cadets will arrive 15 minutes prior to their assigned time and wait in the assigned classroom to be called in. - When called into the Cadet Mast Area, the cadet(s) will remove their cover and stand at attention. - 3.
+- 1. All cadets will arrive 15 minutes prior to their assigned time and wait in the assigned classroom to be called in. - 2.
+When called into the Cadet Mast Area, the cadet(s) will remove their cover and stand at attention. - 3.
 The Cadet Mast Board will conduct a uniform inspection.
 If a cadet is out of uniform, they will be required to return to the following week's mast. - 4.
-Cadet Mast Board will put the cadet(s) at ease. - 5.
-Cadet Mast Board will read the infractions and allow the allegedly accused cadet to give a statement or bring a witness. - 6.
-Cadet Mast Board will dismiss the cadet(s) to discuss the case. - 7.
+The Cadet Mast Board will put the cadet(s) at ease. - 5.
+The Cadet Mast Board will read the infractions and allow the allegedly accused cadet to give a statement or bring a witness. - 6.
+The Cadet Mast Board will dismiss the cadet(s) to discuss the case. - 7.
 Cadet(s) will be brought back in and if found responsible, read their sanctions. - 8.
 Upon completion of the Mast, the decision will be provided, in writing, to the cadet and reflected in Maxient if applicable.

-Captain's Mast: If a cadet has severely violated the Code of Conduct they may be called for a hearing before the Captain.
-The Captain's Mast will consist of the Captain, Commandant, and may include the Chief Mate and/or Chief Engineer, as applicable.
-The cadet ordered to Captain's mast will be provided a copy of the incident report and instructions for reporting to mast by the Commandant as soon as practicable.\
+Captain's Mast: If a cadet has severely violated the Code of Conduct, they may be called for a hearing before the Captain.
+The Captain's Mast will consist of the Captain, CLD, and may include the Chief Mate and/or Chief Engineer, as applicable.
+The cadet ordered to Captain's mast will be provided a copy of the incident report and instructions for reporting to mast by the Office of CLD as soon as practicable. \

-During the Captain's mast, cadets will be provided an opportunity to offer response to the alleged misconduct, additional contextual information, and/or character witnesses, as applicable.
+During the Captain's mast, cadets will be provided an opportunity to offer responses to the alleged misconduct, additional contextual information, and/or character witnesses, as applicable.
 The cadet may have their respective cadet chain of command as identified in the Summer Sea Term Handbook present should additional information be needed by the Captain.

-Following the Captain's mast decision, the Commandant will provide all further official correspondence and instructions to cadets.
-If the decision is made to dismiss a cadet from the TS Golden Bear, additional disciplinary action may occur through the Office of Community Standards on campus and the Commandant will forward all information, as appropriate.
+Following the Captain's mast decision, the Office of Cadet Leadership and Development will provide all further official correspondence and instructions to cadets.
+If the decision is made to dismiss a cadet from the TS Golden Bear, additional disciplinary action may occur through the Office of Community Standards on campus and the Office of CLD will forward all information, as appropriate.